viperleed/viperleed/doc/content/basics/installation.rst

 #######

 .. warning::
-    To run tleedm and TensErLEED under Windows, we recommend using the :term:`Windows Subsystem for Linux<WSL>`.
+    To run tleedm and TensErLEED under Windows, we recommend using the :term:`Windows Subsystem for Linux<WSL>` (available starting from Windows 10).
     Follow the `instructions by Microsoft to install the WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`__.
-    With the :term:`WSL` installed, you can follow the same instructions as provided below for Linux.
+    With the :term:`WSL` installed, you can follow the same instructions as provided in `the Linux section<ifort_linux>`.
     Running natively on Windows is possible (:ref:`see below<native_windows>`), but experimental and *not recommended*.

 To install the Intel oneAPI Toolkits under Windows please follow `the guide provided by Intel<https://www.intel.com/content/www/us/en/develop/documentation/installation-guide-for-intel-oneapi-toolkits-windows/top.html>`__.